roccodev/roccodev.github.io/content/blog/xenoblade-3-tp-storage.md

 ```

 In fact, the glitch seems to keep the desync period.
 It is also worth noting that the queue, head, and tail persist across **battles**, **warps**, and even **save loads**!
 This [video](https://www.youtube.com/watch?v=ex4WFqA-jFQ) showcases the latter.

+# Regarding character TP

+When the game awards TP, that TP is instantly added to the character's total, that is, it doesn't wait for the TP bubble to appear to increase the character's score.

+In the context of the glitch, this means that TP gained while bubbles aren't displayed is still saved to each character's score, not to the character that receives the bubbles at the end.

+However, some heroic chain effects (notably, First Blood) completely replace the character's TP with the result of an operation applied to the **displayed TP** (in the case of First Blood, displayed TP multiplied by 125%).
+For example, in my first clip showcasing the glitch, Noah's TP went from 30 to 38, and no bubbles appeared.
+Technically, he still got the invisible TP added to his score, but it got replaced because of First Blood.

+In particular, this means that under regular conditions, whoever receives the big drop of 50 TP instances does not actually get that TP added to their score.
+However, if that character has a heroic chain effect that affects the final TP result (e.g. First Blood again), then the score that is actually saved is based on the displayed TP, so the character actually gets the TP from the drop.